frovedis/frovedis/doc/tutorial/tutorial.md

 `std::vector<std::string>`.

 Here, we assume that the columns are separated by comma.
-If you want to use a different separater, you can specify the separater as the extra argument of it.
+If you want to use a different separator, you can specify the separator as the extra argument of it.

 In addition, if the first line of the file is the name of the columns,